fieldtrip/website/development/realtime/fmri.md

 ### PixelDataGrabber

-In order to react efficiently to a new scan, which shows up as a file with name and location not known in advance (apart from its suffix), the Windows API function [ReadDirectoryChangesW](<http://msdn.microsoft.com/en-us/library/windows/desktop/aa365465(v=vs.85).aspx>) is used to monitor ''E:\IMAGE'' and all of its subdirectories.
+In order to react efficiently to a new scan, which shows up as a file with name and location not known in advance (apart from its suffix), the Windows API function [ReadDirectoryChangesW](<http://msdn.microsoft.com/en-us/library/windows/desktop/aa365465(v=vs.85).aspx>) is used to monitor "E:\IMAGE" and all of its subdirectories.
 Whenever a new file is created or modified anywhere in that tree, a Windows event is triggered and the corresponding path is made available.
-This mechanism is wrapped up in the C++ class ''FolderWatcher''.
+This mechanism is wrapped up in the C++ class "FolderWatcher".

-A second C++ class, ''PixelDataGrabber'', encapsulates the actual real-time fMRI acquisition mechanism based on the ''FolderWatcher'' and client-side code of the FieldTrip buffer.
-Detailed Doxygen-style documentation is provided in ''PixelDataGrabber.h'', and developers can also look at ''pixeldata_to_remote_buffer.cc'' for a simple example of using this class in a command-line application.
-A slightly more complex program is compiled from ''gui_streamer.cc'', which combines the PixelDataGrabber with a small GUI written with [FLTK](http://www.fltk.org).
+A second C++ class, "PixelDataGrabber", encapsulates the actual real-time fMRI acquisition mechanism based on the "FolderWatcher" and client-side code of the FieldTrip buffer.
+Detailed Doxygen-style documentation is provided in "PixelDataGrabber.h", and developers can also look at "pixeldata_to_remote_buffer.cc" for a simple example of using this class in a command-line application.
+A slightly more complex program is compiled from "gui_streamer.cc", which combines the PixelDataGrabber with a small GUI written with [FLTK](http://www.fltk.org).
 This program provides a few buttons for starting and stopping to monitor for new files, and to connect to/disconnect from a FieldTrip buffer (see above).

 ### Protocol information

-How does the ''PixelDataGrabber'' determine the number of slices and their dimensions?
+How does the "PixelDataGrabber" determine the number of slices and their dimensions?
 For this to work, the best way is to modify the MR sequence by adding

     #ifndef VXWORKS
      pMrProt->fwrite("E:imagemrprot.txt")
     #endif

-to the function ''fSeqCheck'' in the sequence code, which is executed once before the first scan.
+to the function "fSeqCheck" in the sequence code, which is executed once before the first scan.
 This will dump the complete protocol information to the specified location.
-With the ''PixelDataGrabber'' listening for files in ''E:\image'', it will note this and immediately parse the new protocol.
+With the "PixelDataGrabber" listening for files in "E:\image", it will note this and immediately parse the new protocol.
 The information written to that file is the same that is contained in one of the private tags of the DICOM headers, which the scanner writes using the normal (offline) mechanisms.
-The filename "mrprot.txt" is currently hard-coded in both the ''PixelDataGrabber'' and the standard sequences used at the DCCN.
+The filename "mrprot.txt" is currently hard-coded in both the "PixelDataGrabber" and the standard sequences used at the DCCN.

-If you run an unmodified MR sequence that does not dump the information, you can try to create your own ''mrprot.txt'' and place it in ''E:\image'' before running the scans.
-In this case, the ''PixelDataGrabber'' will read that file when the first scan arrives.
-In case the ''PixelDataGrabber'' encounters a mismatch between protocol specifications and the size of the ''.PixelData'' files, it will report an error and not write the sample.
+If you run an unmodified MR sequence that does not dump the information, you can try to create your own "mrprot.txt" and place it in "E:\image" before running the scans.
+In this case, the "PixelDataGrabber" will read that file when the first scan arrives.
+In case the "PixelDataGrabber" encounters a mismatch between protocol specifications and the size of the ".PixelData" files, it will report an error and not write the sample.
 The most important ingredients for a hand-made protocol file are shown in the following exampl alTR = 2900000 lContrasts = 5